variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-> Please join us at 8am on Friday, January 20th, 2017 for our next monthly meeting.
-The meeting will be held at Joe Molina Gallery and Studios located at 930 8th Avenue.
+> Please join us at 8am on Friday, February 17, 2017 for our next monthly meeting.
+The meeting will be held at Warm Hugs Mixes & Gifts Boutique located at 809 10th Street.